 It is worth noting that the fares for different journeys can vary wildly.
 You will get best value for money if you:

-Use an Oyster card (which you can use to any tube station);
+Use an Oyster card or Contactless payment (which you can use to any tube station);

 Travel off peak (which includes the whole weekend);

 Follow these rules and you can travel right into the countryside for the price of a cup of coffee.

 [I refer to Oyster cards below, but the same applies to any Contactless payment using a card - so long as you use the same one throughout your journey].

 You can use an Oyster card for any journey that involves starting from a station within Zones 1 - 9 (that includes the whole of the tube).
 You can see a map of the fare zones on the Transport for London website or London Travel Watch website.
 Always use an Oyster card if you can - it is much cheaper than cash.
 Also, if you are using an Oyster card there is no need to buy a ticket in advance - you can just tap and go.

 With Oyster cards there is also no need to worry about buying a return ticket - the daily amount that you pay is capped so after you have made about three different journeys, subsequent trips will be free.